Davíð Tómas Tómasson

-Davíð Tómas Tómasson (born October 21, 1988) is an Icelandic FIBA referee and a musician.
+Davíð Tómas Tómasson (born 21 October 1988) is an Icelandic businessman, musician and former FIBA referee.

 Refereeing

 In 2017, Davíð was named an official FIBA referee.
-In 2019, Davíð was barred from refeering ÍR's games during the Úrvalsdeild karla playoffs after he posted an Instagram picture of himself and ÍR player Matthías Orri Sigurðarson, alluding to their connection to the Vesturbær district in Reykjavík.
+In 2019, Davíð was barred from refereeing ÍR's games during the Úrvalsdeild karla playoffs after he posted an Instagram picture of himself and ÍR player Matthías Orri Sigurðarson, alluding to their connection to the Vesturbær district in Reykjavík.
+In 2023, he was named the Icelandic Basketball Referee of the Year.

+In September 2025, he announced that his referee career was effectively over due to communication difficulties with the Icelandic Basketball Association and its referee board.